EdgeFirstAI/documentation/docs/models/validation/metrics/detection.md

   <figcaption>Detection Metrics</figcaption>
 </figure>

+### Overall Precision

+Precision measures how well the model outputs correct predictions.
+Precision alone does not provide a final summary of the model performance because it only considers the ratio of the number of correct detections to the total number of detections.
+Consider a case where the model might have made 9 detections which are all correct and yields a precision of 100%, but there are 200 ground truth annotations, the model missed the rest of the 191 annotations which yields a recall of 4.5%.

+!!! note
+    The equation for precision is shown in the [Glossary](#glossary).

+### Overall Recall

+Recall measures how well the model finds the ground truth annotations.
+A similar idea is presented for recall, this metric only considers the ratio of correct detections against the total number of ground truths.
+However, it is possible that the model will correctly find all ground truth annotations, but it might have generated large amounts of localization false positives.

+!!! note
+    The equation for recall is shown in the [Glossary](#glossary).

+### Overall Accuracy

+This accuracy metric provides a better representation of the overall model performance over precision and recall.
+The accuracy metric aims to combine both precision and recall by considering correct detections (TP), false detections (localization FP and classification FP), and missed detections (FN).
+The accuracy is the ratio of the correct detections against all model detections and all ground truth objects.
+This metric aims to measure how well the model aligns its detections to the ground truth and a perfect alignment suggests zero missed annotations and zero false detections.

+$$
+\text{accuracy} = \frac{\text{TP}}{\text{TP} + \text{FN} + \text{FP}_\text{all}}
+$$

 ### Mean Average Precision

+This [mAP metric](#mean-average-precision-map) is calculated using the same strategy as Ultralytics.
 The mAP is based on the area under the Precision versus Recall curve which plots the trade-off between precision and recall by adjusting the IoU thresholds.
 The average precision is first calculated by finding the area under the Precision versus Recall curve for each class at varying IoU thresholds.
 The mAP at 0.50 and 0.75 is the mean of the average precision across all classes, but only at the IoU threshold values of 0.50 and 0.75.
 For the case of mAP at 0.50:0.95, the average precision at 0.50:0.95 is first calculated by taking the mean of the average precision (area under the curve) across IoU thresholds 0.50 to 0.95 in 0.05 steps.
 This process is done per class and the final mAP at 0.50:0.95 is the mean of the average precision at 0.50:0.95 values across all classes.

 ### Mean Average Recall